PXO-VirtualProduction/ue4-style-guide/README.md

 PXO projects can be divided into two categories: Shot-Based and Demo-Based.
 Listed below are examples of project structures for both types of PXO projects.

+> While we are adhering to Allar's [rules regarding asset-type-based folders](#2-content-directory-structure-), certain assets may require bulk imports from the X:/ drive.
+In these cases, we can create an **'Import'** folder.
+Within this folder, we can mimic the asset's **publish** folder.
+Examples of this can be seen in the example structures below.

 <a name="8e1"><a>
 ### 8e1 Example Shot-Based Project Content Structure